devwaseem/nonull/_posts/2020-05-12-init5-how-it-all-started.md

 ## The Comeback

 It is early 2016 now.
 I'm on summer vacations after those long hectic board exams.
 Bored and got nothing to do except playing games.
-One day I've decided to join some institutions that can teach me C programming.
+One day I've decided to join a institution that can teach me C programming.
 That's how I joined NIIT (National Institute of Information Technology) and opted for C, C++, Data Structures, and Java course ( bad for wallet obviously but it turned out to be the best decision of my life ).

 ![back](https://media.giphy.com/media/elnu9VKIfTIzu/giphy.gif)